 When Would You Use the Low-Pressure Setting?

-You have few occasions where you use the low-pressure setting on the pressure cooker, but I will outline where it makes sense.
+You have a few occasions where you use the low-pressure setting on the pressure cooker, but I will outline where it makes sense.
 For example, you use low-pressure in the pressure cooker when you want to cook eggs, vegetables, and certain types of fish.

 Hard, medium, and soft-cooked eggs all exit the pressure cooker in perfect condition when you use the low-pressure setting.
 The low-pressure setting will cook at between 4 to 7 PSI or 224.2 to 232.4 degrees Fahrenheit.
-Keep in mind, however, the lower PSI setting will take longer to cook the foods.
+Keep in mind, however, that the lower PSI setting will take longer to cook the foods.
 Many people find it not worth it because of that.
 At that rate, why not cook it with a conventional method without the risk of it exploding?

 Understanding the Boiling Point